 This post may contain ads and affiliate links, if you click or buy through those links I may earn a small commission, but costs you nothing extra.
 To learn more about this see my disclosure policy

-Yes it really is bananas!
+Ye\,s it really is bananas!
 It’s made from the bark of banana trees.
 Despite being made from such tough fibres, banana yarn is often called vegan silk, because it’s actually very soft and silky.
 The bark fibres are soaked in water over a period of time until they become soft cellulose fibers.
-These are suitable for spinning into yarn.
+Then they are suitable for spinning into yarn.

 In one word… outstanding!